Igbo youths resolve to ensure peace, stability, security in S/East

 “Consequently, we will call on the Independent National Electoral Commission to give a level-playing ground to all political parties participating in the election.

-On the issue of the farmers/herders crisis, the communiqué said that the youths maintained their stand on the anti-open grazing while commending governors and legislators of Abia and Enugu for signing the bill into law.
+On the issue of farmers/herders crisis, the communiqué said that the youths maintained their stand on the anti-open grazing, while commending governors and legislators of Abia and Enugu for signing the bill into law.

 “We are calling on their counterparts in Anambra, Imo and Ebonyi to expedite actions in ensuring the anti-open grazing bill is passed and signed into law,’’ it said.